kongware/ftor/README.md

 const xs = Arr([1, 2, 3]);
 Object.keys(xs); // type error
 ```
-As a general advice typed arrays should be used as arrays rather than as plain old Javascript objects.
+As a general advice typed arrays should be used as arrays rather than plain old Javascript objects.

 ### Type Coercion

-ftor prevents implicit type conversions wherever possible:
+ftor prevents implicit type conversions whenever possible:

 ```Javascript
 const xs = Arr([1, 2, 3]),
   s = xs + "!"; // type error
 ```
-Use explicit type casts instead.
+Since there is no way to distinguish implicit from explicit conversions you unfortunatelly have to convert types manually.

 ### Mutations